 At last, these tables and graphs update automatically, and are ready to be used for business plans or pitch decks.
 May graphs were correctly sized to fit into our documents.
 You can also change the colours of the spreadsheet to your brand colours, or copy paste the graphs into your branded power point: the colours will automatically adapt to your brand colours.

 Get in contact if you want to discuss your strategy before purchasing:

-You can also add the following analyses in excel (including analysis in pdf) by purchasing the following:
+You can also receive the following analyses in excel: